Which HubSpot Marketing Hub Plan is Right for You? Free vs. Starter vs. Pro vs. Enterprise

 Who should use HubSpot Enterprise?

-Each HubSpot tier has a contact limit (100 for Basic, 1,000 for Pro, and 10,000 for Enterprise), andan additional fee per 1,000 extra contacts you have in your database over your tier limit ($100/month for Basic, $50/month for Pro, and $10/month for Enterprise).
+Each HubSpot plan has a contact limit (1,000 for Starter, 2,000 for Pro, and 10,000 for Enterprise), and an additional fee per 1,000 extra contacts you have in your database over your plan limit.
+(You can learn all about HubSpot’s pricing here.)